lilliputten/lilliputten.github.io-v2/public/site/About.md

 ## Info for HR/potential employers

 Yes, I'm really looking for an interesting new job right now.
-Basically, I consider options with remote work (permanently or partially) and, of course, with relocation.
+At the moment, I'm only considering options with remote work or relocation.

 <!--
  @changed 2022.10.04, 20:02